-July is a very similar story to June with the east coast of the peninsula (Tioman Island, Terengganu, Redang Island and the Perhentian Islands) enjoying plenty of sunny dry days and perfect sea conditions for snorkelling and diving.
-This is considered peak season and so visitor numbers are at their highest during this month.
-The west coast islands (Penang, Langkawi & Pangkor Islands) will be experiencing hot and humid conditions, along with heavy downpours but these are usually short lived and can bring a welcome relief to the humidity.
+July is a very similar story to June with the east coast of the peninsula enjoying plenty of sunny, dry days and the west coast islands experiencing hot and humid conditions, interspersed with short, intense downpours.
+This is considered peak season and so visitor numbers to Malaysia are at their highest during this month.

 Langkawi, Penang, Pangkor

 The south-west monsoon continues to blow over the western coastline bringing with it heavier afternoon thunderstorms and choppy sea conditions, however, downpours tend to be short-lived and sunshine is never far behind (avg temp: 32 °C).

 Where's the sun and sand?

 Redang, Perhentian Islands, Kuala Terengganu, Tioman